JuliaRegistries/Registrator.jl/README.web.md

 - `GIT{HUB,LAB}_API_TOKEN`: Your user's API key.
 - `GIT{HUB,LAB}_CLIENT_ID`: Your OAuth2 application's client ID.
 - `GIT{HUB,LAB}_CLIENT_SECRET`: Your OAuth2 application's client secret.
-- `IP`: Your web server's IP address.
-- `PORT`: The port to run the server on.
 - `SERVER_URL`: The URL at which your server is accessible.
   This could be something like `http://localhost:4000` for testing, or `https://example.com`.
 - `REGISTRY_URL`: Your registry repository's web URL, for example `https://github.com/foo/bar`.